aporia-ai/mlops.toys/README.md

 If we missed a project, please [create an issue](https://github.com/aporia-ai/mlops.toys/issues/new) with the name of the project and we'll add it :) You can also directly create a [pull request](https://github.com/aporia-ai/mlops.toys/edit/main/store/data/projects.yaml).

 To run the project locally: `npm run dev`

+## Guidelines

+Please add / edit your project under [projects.yaml](store/data/projects.yaml) You may add logo assets [here](/images/projects/) and refer to them in the project definition Please make sure to add appropriate categories to your project, we ask that you limit each project to a maximum of 3 categories at this time
+A list of existing categories can be found [here](store/index.js#L6), please make sure to add appropriate color maping here if you find yourself adding a new category

+Enjoy!